The64thGamer/cheeseepedia/content/wiki/North Las Vegas, NV (755 W Craig Rd Suite 144).md

 contributors = ["Rexburg090","2600:4040:5A0E:D900:718E:404C:58AA:C6D7","2600:4040:5A0E:D900:84F9:45E0:83F7:5E32","Captain Cheese IV","ThatBoiCydalan"]
 gallery = []
 +++
 **_755 W. Craig Rd Suite 144, Store #208**_ is a future Chuck E. Cheese located in North Las Vegas, Nevada.
 This location will be located in part of a former Big Lots that has been subdivided (It will take over the right hand side of the space).
-This will also be the first Chuck E. Cheese to open in Nevada since the opening of the  location which opened on December 6th, 2010 with a .
+This will also be the first Chuck E. Cheese to open in Nevada since the opening of the Las Vegas, NV (350 N Nellis Blvd Suite 100) (Nellis) location which opened on December 6th, 2010 with a Studio C 2000 (Studio C 2000, 16m).